Solai-Adithya/FaceName-CorsiBlock/README.md

-# FaceName-CorsiBlock : CS308 Project Group 11
+# FaceName-CorsiBlock : CS308 Project

 ## What is this Game About